xiivler/vector-calculator/tutorial.md

 * If you are TASing without the absolute joystick mod, you will need to turn your camera down to ensure optimal vectors.
 * Make sure your `initial angle` is correct in game each time you recalculate in vector-calculator.
 If you are not using a template, you can often set up the correct initial angle by throwing cappy while holding the `initial joystick angle` that vector-calculator outputs.
 * If your TAS fails to get a cap bounce, it is likely because your in-game `initial angle` does not match the one in vector-calculator.
 If your initial angle is accurate and you still do not get a cap bounce, try raising the `Edge Cap Bounce Angle Tolerance`.
+* Your initial Y coordinate is very important and may not be the height of the ground at the beginning of the jump.
+For example, for vaults and roll cancel vectors, there is often a frame where Mario's height decreases by 7 units while he is rolling before he actually vaults or roll cancels.
+If using the built-in support for moonwalk or edge triples, Mario's initial Y position is just his Y position when standing on the ground.